en_USEnglish

 Conclusion

-Developing a Progressive Web App may seem like a daunting task, but by following these best practices, you can create an application that delivers a quality user experience and works on a variety of devices.
+Developing a Progressive Web App may seem like a daunting task, but by following these best practices, you can create an application that provides a quality user experience and works on a variety of devices.

 FAQs

 1. What is a Progressive Web App (PWA)?
-A Progressive Web App is a web application that uses the latest web technologies to deliver a user experience similar to that of a native application.
+A Progressive Web App is a web application that uses the latest web technologies to provide a user experience similar to that of a native application.

 3. What is a service worker?
 A service worker acts like a network proxy, intercepting network requests and deciding what to do when connectivity is limited.